grethasaur/food-drive-chatbot/README.md

 **App link:** <https://food-drive-chatbot-2g2yubvwk2hzxrqq3uustn.streamlit.app/>

 This project involves deploying a chatbot using Streamlit and Gradient.ai to answer questions about the Edmonton city food drive.
-Additionally, there's ongoing development for an app to collect data for the same food drive.

 ## Overview